Guidelines For Exempt Administrative Staff Recruitment and Hiring

 - During campus visits by candidates who are women or members of minority groups, opportunity should be provided for them to meet with women or minority members who are currently in administrative and/or faculty positions at the College.
-The DEO can assist in making appropriate arrangements.

 IV.
 Protocol for Searches with Internal Candidates

 Because they are conducted with members of the Kenyon community, searches in which there are internal candidates deserve particular attention and consideration.
 As a general principle, internal candidates should undergo the same procedures (presentations, interviews, etc) as external candidates.
 However, to ensure the equitable treatment of all candidates (including internal candidates) during the search process, it is suggested that search committees adhere to the following recommendations: